-Accessibility Statement for Wychavon District Council
+Accessibility Statement for www.wychavon.gov.uk

 This website is run by Wychavon District Council.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

-- change colours, contrast levels and fonts styles
+- change colours, contrast levels and fonts

-- zoom in up to 500% without the text spilling off the screen
+- zoom in up to 300% without the text spilling off the screen

-- navigate through most of the website using just a keyboard
+- navigate most of the website using just a keyboard

 - navigate most of the website using speech recognition software